ngi-nix/summer-of-nix/README.md

 <!-- packaging research tools is unattractive -->

-Another aspect was that independently working on packaging was in itself not regarded attractive work, where besides delivering one could have learned new things and made interesting connections.
+Another aspect was that independently working on packaging was in itself not regarded attractive work, where one could have learned new things and made interesting connections besides delivering.
 This was reinforced by the fact that many of the NLnet tools to package were still experimental, in prototype or alpha stage, without a significant user base, and some without regular maintenance.
-Finally, although the program was appropriately funded, it was not as financially attractive as some software industry jobs.

 <!-- Real challenge: What excites developers? -->

-The main challenge therefore was to design a program that was more attractive and fulfilling, taking into account the _non-monetary_ interests of potential participants as much as those of the funding organizations.
+This made us believe that an attractive program should be more exciting and fulfilling, taking into account the non-monetary interests of the participants.

 <!-- What excites developers? -->

-Some of the program's principles emerged naturally from these considerations.
+Some of the program's principles emerged naturally from this conclusion.
 Participants should explicitly have time to **work, learn, and meet**.
 Coding should not happen in isolation but in groups, with regular discussions and feedback about the work.
 Participants should not only learn but also teach their peers to make use of their skills as far as possible.
 The program thus became much more than a simple programming task, and we hoped that it would be much more attractive for participants.

 <!--The money question -->